"

 Niche or “Boutique” Jobs

-Along with the emerging automated welding jobs discussed above, there are also opportunities in specialized careers.
+Along with the emerging automated welding jobs there are also opportunities in specialized careers.
 Due to the high level of skills and training required and the limited pool of available labor, some of these can pay quite well.

 Many artists use metal as a sculptural medium and employ welders, blacksmiths, and other helpers in their studios.
 Like other artists, one’s income depends on the success of selling the art produced and the amount of money patrons are willing to invest in the artist and studio.